 To hack a Wi-Fi network using Kali Linux, you need your wireless card to support monitor mode and packet injection.
 Not all wireless cards can do this, so I've rounded up this list of 2019's best wireless network adapters for hacking on Kali Linux to get you started hacking both WEP and WPA Wi-Fi networks.

 Kali Linux is by far the best supported hacking distro for beginners, and Wi-Fi hacking on Kali (previously called BackTrack) is where I started my own journey into hacking.
 In order to hack Wi-Fi, you will quickly learn that a wireless network adapter supporting packet injection and monitor mode is essential.
 Without one, many attacks are impossible, and the few that work can take days to succeed.
 Fortunately, there are several good adapters to choose from.

-If you're new to hacking Wi-Fi, Null Byte's Kali Pi hacking platform is a great way to get started hacking on Kali Linux for as little as $35.
+If you're new to hacking Wi-Fi, Null Byte's Kali Pi hacking platform is a great way to get started hacking on Kali Linux for little investment.
 Any of the wireless network adapters on this list can be combined with a Raspberry Pi to build your own Wi-Fi hacking computer.

 What's so great about wireless network adapters?
 By swapping out the antenna or adapter type, we can target different kinds of networks.
-We can even target far-away networks with the addition of special super long-range directional antennas like the Yagi antenna.
+We can even target far-away networks with the addition of special super long-range directional antennas like the Yagi antenna ($91.99).